Ichoran/kse/Principles_of_Jsonal.md

 ## Be Efficient?

-All parsing and printing routines are written by hand to optimize speed.  (`sun.misc.Unsafe` is off limits for now.)
+All parsing and printing routines are written by hand to optimize speed.  (`sun.misc.Unsafe` is used, but only for InputStreams.)
 But there are additional choices that that are dictated by efficiency:

 1. Parsing big numbers can be slow.
-No need to unless they're wanted, so numbers must be stored as a `String` or similar format.
+No need to unless they're wanted, so big numbers must be stored as a `String` or similar format.
 2. Parsing small numbers can be fast and happen in one pass.
 Small numbers should thus be parsed and stored as a `Double` or similar.
 3. Parsing arrays of numbers creates a lot of boxes.
 Numbers should be unboxed into a primitive array when possible.
 4. Constructing key-value maps is slow.
 Parsing must be into an array.